cf-convention/cf-conventions/.github/ISSUE_TEMPLATE/defect-issue.md

 Who or what will benefit from this proposal?
 # Status Quo
 Discussion of the current state CF and other standards.
+# Associated pull request
+Link to associated pull request, if present.
 # Detailed Proposal
 Complete proposal